JJBR13/Justin-Brown-milestone-project-3/TEST.md

 Description:

-Need to sing up?
+Need to sign up?
 The button takes the user to the sign up page.

 Steps: